Demosthenian Literary Society: Meetings

-Officer Positions
+Officers

-After being active members for a designated amount of time and completing adequate service to the Society, members are eligible to run for officer positions.
-The Society has 13 officers: President, Vice President, Secretary, Chief Justice, two Associate Justices, Treasurer, Hall Administrator, Hall Preservationist, Historian, Sergeant-at-Arms, Librarian and Custodian.
+After being active members for a designated amount of time and completing adequate service to the society, members are eligible to run for officer positions.
+The society has 13 officers: President, Vice President, Secretary, Chief Justice, two Associate Justices, Treasurer, Hall Administrator, Hall Preservationist, Historian, Sergeant-at-Arms, Librarian, and Custodian.
 The offices of Treasurer, Hall Administrator, Hall Preservationist, and Historian are all year-long positions elected every Spring while the others are elected each semester.

-Faculty Advisors
+Advisors

-These advisors are members of the University of Georgia faculty and serve as a liaisons between the University and the Society.
-Notable faculty advisors who have greatly contributed to the Society include: Albert B. Saye and Dr. Cal Logue (1981- 1988).
+These advisors are members of the University of Georgia faculty and serve as liaisons between the university and the society.
+Notable faculty advisors who have greatly contributed to the society include: Albert B. Saye and Dr. Cal Logue (1981- 1988).